3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/css-animations-and-transitions.md

 * CSS Transitions
 * CSS Transforms (2D)
 * CSS Animations
-as well as Vendor Prefixes
+* Bonus: Vendor Prefixes

 **Transitions** let us tell the browser how to smoothly change a property over time.
-For example, if the height of an element changes (due to a :hover selector), we can tell the browser to change the height gradually over 1 second.
+For example, if the height of an element changes (due to a :hover selector), then we can tell the browser to use a transition to change the height gradually over 1 second.

 **Transforms** are a set of CSS properties that take an element and transform it's shape, e.g. rotating it, scaling it, skewing it, etc.